wispo12/Asteroids2/README.md

 Asteroids (Part 2)
 ==================
 Now that we have a functioning space ship, we'll add some asteroids to our game.
-First we'll write an asteroid class that `extends Floater`.
+To do that, we'll write an asteroid class that `extends Floater`.

 Suggested steps to writing an Asteroid class
 -----------------------------------